EZ Water: The Hidden Life Force Inside Water & How Sunlight vs Moonlight Change It

 Virtual immortality refers to the concept of using technology — like artificial intelligence, voice cloning, and holographic projection — to recreate a person after death, allowing others to interact with their digital self.

-In South Korea, a heartwarming yet emotional VR project reunited a grieving mother with a virtual version of her deceased daughter.
+• In South Korea, a heartwarming VR project reunited a grieving mother with a virtual version of her deceased daughter.

-Startups around the world are working on holographic avatars that can mimic facial expressions, tone, and personality.
+• Startups are developing holographic avatars that mimic facial expressions, tone, and personality.

 How Does It Work?